-The Gardner locality is located on the Peace River in Florida.
-It is a part of the Bone Valley formation (Hawthorn Group).
+The Bone Valley formation is located along the Peace River in Florida.
 This area is world-famous for it's rich deposits of Miocene, Pliocene, and Pleistocene fossils.
-The entire length of the Peace River is prime fossil-hunting grounds, but the Gardner locality is the "sweet spot" for high quality fossils.
-Countless Megalodon, Mammoth, Sabre-tooth Cat, and Mastodon fossils have been recovered from Gardner.
+The entire length of the Peace River is prime fossil-hunting grounds, but the Bone Valley localities are the "sweet spot" for high quality fossils.
+Countless Megalodon, Mammoth, Sabre-tooth Cat, and Mastodon fossils have been recovered from Bone Valley.

 This material is well above the water line of the river (except during extreme floods), so the fossils found in this material have beautiful coloration compared to the black-colored specimens recovered from the river.
 I have found some gorgeous blue megalodon teeth in this micro-matrix.
 Bone fragments are creamy white.

 I am offering chunks of this material for collectors, educators, and paleontologists.
 This is raw material recovered directly from the locality and shipped to you in USPS Priority boxes.
 All of these chunks were broken off from larger, boulder-sized, pieces - so the components range in size from tiny to large, despite the size of the chunk itself.
 You are absolutely guaranteed to find micro-fossils, shark teeth, bone fragments, and other specimens in these chunks.